3DCP-TUe/DFC.data/README.md

 - [ ] To discuss: Where and how to define the OPC UA tags?

 - [ ] Finish this README: Write introduction, etc.
-- [ ] Add temperature sensor printhead
-- [ ] Add pressure flanges of duomix and multimix
-    - [ ] Add and check dimensions
-    - [ ] Make new photo of MAI pressure flange
-- [ ] Add rotor stators
-    - [ ] Add and check dimensions
 - [ ] Add temperature and relative humidity sensor on sensing station
 - [ ] Add metadata file and photos of MAI MULTIMIX + describe modifications
 - [ ] Add metadata file and photos of m-tec duomix + describe modifications